ciaranmurphy10/pands-weekly-tasks/README.md

 ### Discussion
 When this program is run, it will request the user to enter a positive integer.
 This will be stored as a string type so we'll convert it to an int type.
 The program will check if the inputted value is 0 or a negative integer, returning a custom error message if so.
 We can then print the inputted value, as this will be the first value in the sequence.

-We'll then use a while loop with nested if statement.
+We'll then use a while loop with a nested if statement.
 The while loop checks if a condition is true (in this case, whether x is not equal to 1) and continually performs a task if this condition is met.
 As long as x is not 1, we use an if statement with the modulo operator to check if x is even or odd.
 Based on this, it is either divided by two or multiplied by 3.

 Once x becomes equal to 1, the while loop condition will not be satisfied anymore and the program will stop running.